LegendDuoKeeper/Pokermon-Ext/README.md

   1 Balance change

-  - Metal Coat will now make an editionless Steel copy of selected card if selected card is Negative (Only relevant for Giratina and/or additional mods)
+  - Metal Coat will now make an editionless Steel copy if selected card is Negative (Only relevant for Giratina and/or additional mods)

 ---